yktoo/yktoo.com/content/blog/posts/0253/index.en.md

 The first strange thing you notice is the hangar, which is full of planes, is wide open on the runway side:
 {{< imgfig "https://3.bp.blogspot.com/-gDHgtyYbrGY/Vat7nqnu2BI/AAAAAAAAkBM/WHsO27CxRpM/s1600/dsc09647.picasaweb.jpg" "Another Diamond DA40." >}}

 Since there's usually no one there and all the aircrafts' cockpits are unlocked, anyone can jump into any of them, start the engine and fly off.
-Just like Anakin Skywalker did in the [Star Wars: The Phantom Menace]({{< relref "0139" >}}).
+Just like Anakin Skywalker did in the {{< intref "0139" "Star Wars: The Phantom Menace" >}}.
 {{< imgfig "https://3.bp.blogspot.com/-v_rkdBVnHIU/Vat7ox9qViI/AAAAAAAAjyU/M0PUGN8gRXo/s1600/dsc09653.picasaweb.jpg" "For any Jedi the cockpit open is." >}}

 Our winged friend {{< fl "PH-PCA" >}} is parked in the corner, blocked by other aeroplanes.
 In order to get to it, one has to roll a few others out first.